11 Spring Trout Flies That Trout Guides Actually Use

 The Walts Worm is a great pattern that can imitate a cased caddis or a Crane Fly larva.

-The Sexy Walts Worm has a little extra flash to attract more trout and this can be a deadly fly year-round.
-Both of these patterns are a must-have in my opinion.
+The Sexy Walts Worm has a little extra flash to attract more trout, and it can be a deadly fly year-round.
+Both of these patterns are must-haves, in my opinion.

 Attractor Fly Patterns For Spring Trout

-Attractor fly patterns are flies that don’t imitate natural aquatic insects but instead are designed to just get the trout’s attention.
-Attractor patterns are great spring trout flies when no natural insects are active in the river and every angler should have a few of the top attractor patterns.
+Attractor fly patterns are flies that don’t imitate natural aquatic insects but instead are designed just to get the trout’s attention.
+Attractor patterns are great flies for catching spring when no natural insects are active in the river, and every angler should have a few of the top attractor patterns.

-I have done very well with attractor patterns even during a hatch.
-Some of the best attractor patterns are the Rainbow Warrior which another guide fly from Lance Egan and the traditional Prince Nymph.
+I have done very well with attractor patterns, even during a hatch.
+Some of the best attractor patterns are the Rainbow Warrior, which is another guide fly from Lance Egan, and the traditional Prince Nymph.

 The Lightning Bug Nymph is another great attractor pattern